 Return target legendary creature card from your graveyard to play.
 That creature gains haste.
-Remove it from the game at end of turn.
+Exile it at the beginning of the next end step.

-Splice onto Arcane (As you play an Arcane spell, you may reveal this card from your hand and pay its splice cost.
+Splice onto Arcane (As you cast an Arcane spell, you may reveal this card from your hand and pay its splice cost.
 If you do, add this card's effects to that spell.)

 Goryo's Vengeance Discussion

 I agree with Nic that there are a lot of cards that will be very hard to cast in a Modern tournament.
 I have been away from Modern for a while, but from what I am understanding is that the format is getting faster.
 Games usually are over by turns 3-5 depending on what you are playing against.
 Some decks and get a lot of power on the board too fast for you to handle and others pick apart your hand and you then cannot respond to their one big threat.
 So your 6+ drops will probably never be played.

 Cards I would take out are Blackblade Reforged , Demonlord Belzenlok , Drakuseth, Maw of Flames , and Feather, the Redeemed .
 Blackblade will be too slow, Bel and Drak are going to be too expensive, and Feather really needs spells that targets her to be effective.
 You can keep the higher mana cost creatures, but you need to find some way to cheat them onto the battlefield.
 For example, Goryo's Vengeance , and those decks Griselbrand is usually the best option.